Robin Tilbrook

-Robin C. W. Tilbrook (born 1958) is an English solicitor and political leader who chairs the English Democrats, a political party he founded.
-It advocates a devolved English Parliament, having previously advocated English independence from the United Kingdom.
+Robin Charles William Tilbrook (born 1958) is a solicitor and English nationalist politician who has been chairman of the English Democrats since its foundation in 2002.

 Early life

 Tilbrook was born in Kuala Lumpur, Federation of Malaya, in 1958.
 He was educated at Wellington College, Berkshire, gained a BA (Hons) in politics and economics from the University of Kent at Canterbury, and then studied at The College of Law, Chester.

 He was a Coldstream Guardsman and has worked in a factory, in junior management, and as a teacher at primary and secondary level.
 By 2003, he was a solicitor and a partner in the firm of Tilbrooks in Ongar, Essex.
 In 2005, he commented after a case, "It is a black day in the courts when they refuse to make a declaration that St George's Day is a special occasion."

 On 27 September 2011, he became a Freeman of the City of London.